Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 Overscan Invaders

-This is a great twist on the original Space Invaders which plays as well as I'd have hoped and is really addictive.
+It's a great twist on the original Space Invaders and plays well and is very addictive.
 Ironically, it's the sound effects which I love the most - yes, even more than the overscan!
 They are superb and so authentic.
 Just listen to the video recording for all those childhood memories to come flooding back.

 Overscan Invaders is definitely one of the better clones and I’m sure any Invader fan will love it.
 I did.